simonst0/BDTCR/README.md

 Assets by Kenney.nl
 Portfolio: https://portfolio.multimediatechnology.at/projects/2016-brain-damaged-toy-car-rally
 Environment variables : BOX2DROOT, TGUIROOT and SFMLROOT need to be set to compile.
-We used playstation controllers to test, therefore we can not guarantee other controllers will work.
+We used playstation controllers to test, therefore we can not guarantee other gamepads will work.
+We plan on implementing XInput to allow effects like rumble to simulate engine movement.
+Be excited :D
+The game is currently missing sound, but we will add it until February.